Gedmcq/number-to-words-converter/README.md

 # number-to-words-converter

-converts numbers to words with limit to one million
+converts numbers to words with limit to millions milestone